 Even those who are merely "cautiously optimistic" here seem to be so because they want so badly for hockey to come back that any positive news, no matter how much spin it comes with, is greeted with hosannas.

 Reality dictates that there's a long way to go if there will be hockey this season, and attempting to look past that just because Daly and Steve Fehr ordered some pizzas and played Mall Madness all day seems like something that just sets up everyone — the players, the fans, the media, etc. — for disappointment.

 At this point, the only sign I'll accept as a positive in these negotiations is when Gary Bettman and Donald Fehr sign the new agreement, and make sure they do it in pen so there are no take-backs.
 We've been down this road too many times before to start believing everything we read just because we want to.

 Anaheim Ducks: Gotta love Bruce Boudreau.
 He didn't go trick or treating this year, but said if he had, he would go as "a fat, bald Irishman."
 What a guy.

-as Wilma Flintstone, right?
+: You guys said you DID want to see a picture of Jared Knight dressed as Wilma Flintstone, right?
 Have fun trying to sleep tonight.

 Buffalo Sabres: Lindy Ruff says he's never too comfortable in Buffalo because he knows he could get fired at any minute.
 Buddy, your teams have made the playoffs two of the last five seasons and only been actually good in one of them.
 You're bulletproof.
 Live it up.